CVE-2022-0185 in Canonical and Linux Products

 Vulnerability Analysis

 CVE-2022-0185 can be exploited with local system access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.5 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 Products Associated with CVE-2022-0185